cowuake/schemius/README.md

 ### From the command line (Docker)

-If you do not want to install Rust but already have Docker installed on your machine, you can build an image spawning a terminal, running
+If you do not want to install Rust but already have Docker installed on your machine, you can build an image spawning a terminal and launching

 ```bash
 docker build -t schemius .
 ```

-and then execute the repl in a container with
+and then execute the REPL in a container with

 ```bash
 docker run -it schemius